encryption-alliance/unified-vault-format/file name encryption/AES-SIV-512-B64URL.md

 | directory           | directory containing `_dir.uvf`     |
 | symlink             | directory containing `_symlink.uvf` |

+### Format of `_dir.uvf` and `_symlink.uvf`

+Both, `_dir.uvf` and `_symlink.uvf` files are encrypted using the content encryption mechanism configured for the vault.

+> [!IMPORTANT]
+> The file header MUST reference the seed denoted by `nameKey`, as key rotation does not apply to file names.

+The cleartext content of `_dir.uvf` is the 32 byte dirId.

+The cleartext content of `_symlink.uvf` is an UTF-8 string in Normalization Form C, denoting the cleartext target of the symlink.

+> [!CAUTION]
+> Every `*.uvf` file MUST be encrypted independently, particularly the two `_dir.uvf` copies that contain the same dirId.
+This is required for indistinguishable ciphertexts, avoiding the leakage of the nested dir structure.

 ### Example Directory Structure

 Thus, for a given cleartext directory structure like this...